AllyOMara/Coding-Club/Pong/README.md

 - Random initial ball movement
 - Requires the pressing of a key to start
 - Fullscreen toggled using left ctrl
-- Text added to indicate the preceding two points are available
+- Ball moves based on where it hits the player
 <br><br>